TIPS FOR YOUR DECEMBER TRIP IN EUROPE

 London probably has the most beautiful Christmas decorations I have ever seen.

-There is beautiful lightning wherever you go, so it is not an exaggeration to say that London is the perfect place to visit in December in Europe.
+There is beautiful lightning wherever you go, so it is not an exaggeration to say that London is the perfect place to see in December.

 London in winter normally is quite busy.
 Given its many shopping options, people love to visit the city, but there are also so many beautiful markets and places that are fully decorated.